Skip to main content

 Attend all meetings with your financial professional

 Families raising children lead busy lives.
 It’s a challenge to manage all the daily activities and responsibilities.
-Traditionally mothers are more often looked to for help.
+Traditionally women are more often looked to for help.
 Make sure the meetings are scheduled at a time when you don’t have other commitments.
 And if something comes up last minute, change the time of the meeting so you don’t miss out.

 Be responsible for your accounts